-A large dialog show all the archives that are configured on the system.
-You can edit an existing archive or click on the Add archive button in the top right corner to create a new one.
+A dialog lists all the archives that are configured on the system.
+You can edit an existing archive or select Add archive in the top right corner to create a new one.

 An archive in FotoWeb is identified by its name and must be unique for each archive.
-It is also a good idea to give the archives intuitive names that can give the users an idea of what they can expect to find in them.
+It is also a good idea to give the archives intuitive names that give the users an idea of the content.
 The Description field can also be used for this purpose.

 To make the archive easy to distinguish from other archives on the server you can add an icon to it and choose an icon color.